tk-notes/blog/tdd-functions-and-react-components/README.md

 content[businessContext][step]
 ```

-And it get the correct content.
+And it gets the correct content.
 So I built a data structure to work that way.

 ```javascript
 const onboardingStepsContent = {